 Types of Cameras

 - TSETSE TYPE F - A camera with basic features intended for amateurs.
-The camera you begin with.
+The camera players begin with.

 - Sony Alpha 100 - An easy-to-use camera utilizing Super Steady-shot Image Stabilization and Advanced Auto-focus.